 The app (size: 56 MB) runs on Android devices only and has some other paid features.
 In this review, I’ll introduce DuShu’s main features and share my experiences with this Chinese reader.

 DuShu’s main features

 Unlike other paid apps (take Skritter for example) DuShu’s basic functions actually offer much more than just a demo-version of the app.
 You practically can enjoy all features, but some – like sentence translation – can be used only a limited number of times.
 Not a big issue in my opinion.

-- Easy to use: Just copy & paste any text into DuShu, save it and the text will be added to your reading list.
+- Copy & paste Chinese texts: Just copy & paste any text into DuShu, save it and the text will be added to your reading list.

-- Difficulty: DuShu will tell you the difficulty level of the text you are about to read.
+- Text info: DuShu will tell you the difficulty level of the text you are about to read.
 For more details you can go to text info in the upper right menu.
 It will show you the text’s statistics and give you a detailed difficulty rating with percentages.